pawbyte/Game-Pencil-Engine-Editor/README.md

 This editor is coded completely in C/C++ and uses a modular design for display, input, output and audio.
 =======================

-**Currently, the first modular block is SDL2, with plans to expand to SFML, OPENGL and Vulkan in later updates **
+Currently, the first modular block is SDL2, with plans to expand to SFML, OPENGL and Vulkan in later updates.

 Please note that using the .MP3/.MP4 formats is strongly not recommended due to licensing fees.